Ape/projrc.nvim/README.md

 **projrc.nvim** is a Neovim plugin for loading project-specific configuration files in an extended exrc style.
-It searches for a `.nvim.lua` file in the parent directories of your current file, prompts you to confirm loading it, and persists your trust decisions across sessions.
+It searches for a `.nvim.lua` file in the parent directories of your current file, prompts you to confirm loading it, and persists your trust decisions across sessions using Neovim’s built-in vim.secure trust mechanism.

+## Dependencies

+Requires Neovim 0.9.0 or later.

 ## Installation